ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If any of the batch buckets identified by the query have already been collected, then the Leader MUST fail the job with error `batchOverlap`.

-If aggregation is performed eagerly, then the Leader checks that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in each aggregation job pertaining to the batch.
+If aggregation is performed eagerly ({{eager-aggregation}}), then the Leader checks that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in each aggregation job pertaining to the batch.
 If not, the Leader MUST fail the job with error `invalidMessage`.

-Having validated the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on whether the Leader is aggregating eagerly) as described in
+Having validated the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on whether the Leader is aggregating eagerly; {{eager-aggregation}}) as described in {{aggregate-flow}}.
-{{aggregate-flow}}.

 If the Leader has a pending aggregation job that overlaps with the batch for the collection job, the Leader MUST first complete the aggregation job before